 I’m excited about this turn of events, although it is becoming a little challenging maintaining a surgical practice.
 The medical literature has clearly documented that this process is effective.
 Ask your doctor to help you out with setting up your own program.
 You don’t need a major pain center, as the necessary resources are readily available.

-Every surgery has risks and no one thinks a complication will happen to him or her.
+Every surgery has risks, and no one thinks a complication will happen to him or her.
 I have seen them all.
-They are unpredictable and the outcomes can be catastrophic.
+They are unpredictable, and the outcomes can be catastrophic.
+Also, why would you not want to maximise your odds of success.
 Do you really need surgery?
 Be careful!!